 The political campaign to expand the Israeli sovereignty alienates the government from the Israeli consensus and from much of the Jewish Diaspora.
 Above all, it jeopardizes Israel’s most important resource—social solidarity.

-Prof. Efraim Inbar is president of the Jerusalem Institute for Strategic Studies and a fellow at the Middle East Forum.
+Professor Efraim Inbar is president of the Jerusalem Institute for Strategic Studies and a Shillman-Ginsburg fellow at the Middle East Institute.